jamesoh3928/HaskGit/docs/Checkpoint.md

             Change content to bytestring

         PS C:\Users\james\Documents\CS541\HaskGit>
       ```

 4. Read/write index file:

     This was one of the most challenging parts of the project so far because it was difficult to debug what went wrong when dealing with the binary file.
 If we misinterpret one byte, the parser will simply fail, and the output binary file will be completely different from the expected output (at least when you look at the encoded version of the file).
 However, we were able to successfully parse the git version 2 index file (we are not considering any other version for MVP) and reproduce the same index file by parsing the index file and saving it.
 These functions will be useful for any command that interacts with the index file (e.g., git add, git status, etc).

     If you use the `testSaveIndex` file in `Experiment.hs`, it will read the `.git/index` file and load it into memory, and then save it in the `testIndex` file.
 We were able to reproduce the same index file (if you are testing this locally, make sure your index file is not corrupted or in use).

     The Diff command on original index file and reproduced index file:

     ```
       james@DESKTOP-531QK4A MINGW64 ~/Documents/CS541/HaskGit (main)
       $ diff .git/index testIndex

       james@DESKTOP-531QK4A MINGW64 ~/Documents/CS541/HaskGit (main)
     ```

+     **LESSON**: Converting 23 into "23" will change the underlying byte value.
+It is simple concept, but don't forget this when you are dealing with binary file.

 5. `hashObject` function: